 Father Evagoras, or “Father Ev” as he is known, began his ministry at the Archdiocesan Headquarters in New York City.
 He has served as the Spokesman for Saint Nicholas National Shrine at the World Trade Center, the Director of the Office of Camping Ministries, the Archdiocesan Registrar, the Chairman of the Spiritual Court, the Director of Youth and Young Adult Ministries for the Direct Archdiocesan District, Chairman of the Youth Protection Committee, as well as the personal representative of the Archbishop of America to the Youth Committee of the Assembly of Canonical Orthodox Bishops.

 Father concurrently served the needs of various parishes, including long-term interim assignments in the New York area at Saint Peter’s Greek Orthodox Church in the Bronx (2012-2014), Saint Spyridon Greek Orthodox Church in Washington Heights(2016-2017), and Holy Cross Greek Orthodox Church in Bay Ridge, Brooklyn (2018).

 In 2018, Father Evagoras accepted the assignment as Dean of the Saints Constantine and Helen Greek Orthodox Cathedral of Brooklyn.
 In addition to overseeing all ministry at the Cathedral, he serves as Spiritual Leader and Religion Department Chair and Instructor at the Cathedral’s A. Fantis School, a Pre-K through 8th grade day school.

 In March of 2020, days before the onset of the COVID-19 global pandemic, Father Evagoras was asked by Archbishop Elpidophoros to again serve the Greek Orthodox Archdiocese of America as the Spokesman of the Archdiocese.
-In his capacity as Spokesman, he oversees the Archdiocesan Press Office, as well as the Orthodox Observer.
 Father continues to serve as the Dean of the Cathedral in Brooklyn, as well as the Spokesman for Saint Nicholas Greek Orthodox Church and National Shrine at the World Trade Center.
 In turn, Father Evagoras then became the Director of Special Events for the Archdiocese.